-- I. The valedictorian will be the student with the highest grade point average as computed to the nearest thousandth (.000) at the end of the current school year, and the salutatorian will be the student with the second highest grade point average who has also met the following requirements: - a. must be enrolled at Forsyth High School by the 88th day of his/her junior year. - b. completed four of the following honors courses:
+- I. The valedictorian will be the student with the highest grade point average as computed to the nearest thousandth (.000) at the end of the current school year, and the salutatorian will be the student with the second highest grade point average who has also met the following requirements: - A. enrolled at Forsyth High School by the 88th day of his/her junior year. - B. completed four of the following honors courses: Pre-Calculus, Calculus, Dual Credit Stats, Physics, Chemistry, Spanish 2, Spanish 3, Advanced Biology or college-level coursework designated as DC for dual credit.
+One of the honors courses must be a math course and one honors course must be a science course. - C. completed four credits of math and four credits of science.

-Pre-Calculus, Calculus,

-- c. completed four credits of math and four credits of science.
 These can include college-level coursework approved by the Principal.
 Math and science coursework from Montana Digital Academy will not be recognized for valedictorian or salutatorian designation. - II.
 In case of a tie for valedictorian or salutatorian, co-valedictorians or co-salutatorians will be honored. - III.
 Honor speeches for valedictorian and salutatorian will be given during the commencement exercises.
 The preparation of these speeches will be supervised by the senior class advisor.
 The final speech must be orally presented to the class advisor prior to the graduation date. - IV.
 Class rank will not be affected by the Valedictorian and Salutatorian designation.
 A transfer student may still obtain a class rank of one or two, without being listed as the Forsyth High School Valedictorian or Salutatorian.